 Can I apply to become a Police Officer (PO) and a Special Constable (SC) at the same time?

 The process for PO and SC are different forms of assessment.
-A candidate is permitted to have 1 application to a Force for SC and 1 application to a Force for PO at the same time however once you have been advised you have been successful for 1 application you must withdraw from the other
+A candidate is permitted to have 1 application to a Force for SC and 1 application to a Force for PO at the same time.